Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Experiments

+Furthermore, performance differences between seen and unseen QPs are minimal.
+In HEVC, PSNR and SSIM at unseen QP35 are only 0.03dB and 0.27 lower than seen QP37 (3\% and 14\% drops).
+In VVC, the gaps are 0.06dB and 0.19 (10\% and 17\%).
+By contrast, FBCNN exhibits 0.31dB and 0.24 degradation at unseen QP20 vs. seen QP32 in VVC (107\% and 126\% declines).
+These results highlight the robustness of our method.

+\textbf{Cross-Dataset Generalization on Vimeo-90K.} To further evaluate the cross-dataset generalization ability of different blind quality enhancement methods, we conduct experiments on Vimeo-90K under five compression levels.
+As shown in Table~\ref{tab:vimeo_generalization}, our method consistently achieves the best performance across all QPs in terms of both $\Delta$PSNR and $\Delta$SSIM.
+Compared with FBCNN and CRESNet, the proposed method yields substantially larger quality gains, demonstrating stronger robustness when transferred to a different dataset.
+In particular, the performance margin becomes more pronounced as the compression level increases.
+At QP42, our method improves PSNR by 1.64 dB and SSIM by 2.94$\times 10^{-2}$, significantly outperforming the competing methods.
+These results indicate that our method not only performs well on the training-domain data, but also generalizes effectively to unseen data distributions and severe compression artifacts.

-\textbf{Qualitative Comparison.} The visualization results are shown in Fig.~\ref{fig:visual}.
-In the first row, the two competing methods produce over-smoothed results in the hand region, causing blur on finger edges.
+\textbf{Qualitative Comparison.} The visualization results are shown in Fig. \ref{fig:visual}.
+In the first row, the two comparison methods produce overly smoothed results, causing the gloss on the straw to appear uniform.
+However, our method effectively restores the highlights on the straw.
+In the second row, the two comparison methods produce the same results in the hand region, causing the edges of the fingers blurry.
 In contrast, our method better preserves the natural skin texture and the subtle shading variations around the fingers.
-In the second row, while block artifacts from HEVC cause the horse’s tail and body to blend together and hinder accurate reconstruction by the competing methods, our method removes these artifacts and vividly restores the tail’s streamlined texture.
-In the last row, our method significantly reduces the blurriness around the basketball's edges, compared to the competing methods.
-In summary, our method outperforms other techniques in dealing with challenges including over-smoothing, blocking artifacts, and loss of details.
+In the third row, while block artifacts from HEVC cause the horse’s tail and body to blend together and hinder accurate reconstruction by the comparison methods, our method removes these artifacts and vividly restores the tail’s streamlined texture.
+In the forth row, our method significantly reduces the blurriness around the basketball's edges, comparing to competing methods.
+In the last row, our method better restores the dynamic textures of the moving vehicle.
+In summary, our method outperforming other methods in challenges including: over-smoothing, loss of details, blocking artifacts, blurring and dynamic texture restoration.

 \textbf{Network complexity Comparison.} Table~\ref{tab:complexity} quantifies model complexity in terms of parameter count and inference speed.
 For non-blind methods, a dedicated model must be trained for each QP; thus multiple models are required and the total parameter count increases proportionally with the number of QPs.
 By contrast, blind methods use a single model for all QPs, yielding substantially fewer parameters than non-blind counterparts.
 Among blind methods, our model ranks second to CRESNet in parameter count while achieving a 112 \% improvement in PSNR (from 0.76 to 0.91) over CRESNet.
 In terms of inference speed, non-blind methods are faster because they do not include the degradation-level estimation step; among blind methods, our average inference speed is second only to CRESNet while still delivering higher PSNR.
 Overall, our method strikes a balanced trade-off among parameter size, inference speed, and PSNR.
 In addition, Table~\ref{tab:tflops} compares TFLOPs across different resolutions (Classes A–E) at QP=37.
 Our method achieves the lowest computational complexity.
 Across various resolutions, it reduces TFLOPs by an average of approximately 73.7 \% compared with FBCNN, while delivering an average TFLOPs reduction of around 50 \% relative to CRESNet, significantly outperforming existing blind methods.